Project-Arda/bgls/README.md

 - Integrations with [bgls-on-evm](https://github.com/jlandrews/bgls-on-evm).
 - Add tests to show that none of the functions mutate data.
 - More complete usage documentation.
-- Parallelize the aggregation operations, used in the multisignatures.
+- Add buffering for the channels used in parallelization.

 ## References
 - Dan Boneh, Craig Gentry, Ben Lynn, and Hovav Shacham.
 [Aggregate and verifiably encrypted signatures from bilinear maps](https://www.iacr.org/archive/eurocrypt2003/26560416/26560416.pdf)